CrisV-SFSU/ProjectThreeFestivalSite/readme.md

 # Sticker Mockups

-Here's the link to the sticker artwork: !([SF For Education sticker](https://sfsu.box.com/s/hbcvo5ktp0s78u3i5nyzh9io10v63lsg))
-Here's the link to the sticker on a laptop: !([SF For Education sticker on a laptop](https://sfsu.box.com/s/hbcvo5ktp0s78u3i5nyzh9io10v63lsg))
+Here's the link to the sticker artwork: [SF For Education sticker](https://sfsu.box.com/s/hbcvo5ktp0s78u3i5nyzh9io10v63lsg) Here's the link to the sticker on a laptop: [SF For Education sticker on a laptop](https://sfsu.box.com/s/hbcvo5ktp0s78u3i5nyzh9io10v63lsg)

 # Acknowledgements